gtspencer/megaphone-sdk/README.md

 The React entry point lives at `0xmegaphone-sdk/react` and reuses the same client logic under the hood.
-Wrap your app with `MegaphoneProvider` (or pass a `Megaphone` instance directly) and drop in the panels.
+Wrap your app with `MegaphoneProvider` (or pass a `Megaphone` instance directly) and drop in the components.

 ```tsx
 import { WagmiProvider, createConfig, http } from "wagmi";